AustinWongParker/CompatibilityScriptSEL/README.md

 ---

 **Disclaimer #1:** this code is 100% only for the use of Compatibilty Report Scripting that was used for automating certain sensor reports at my current internship - that's all.
-DO NOT use this code for reference, there is a lot of _bad coding practices_ in here.
+DO NOT use this code for reference, there is a lot of _bad coding practices_ in this file.

 **Disclaimer #2:** most of the code is 'hard-coded' exactly for a specific monitor resolution (1440 x 900).
 If you are referencing this repo, please do not use my exact pixel positions - it won't work on your machine.
 Please reference the documentation for each method / program.
 Also, there's many autoIt scripts running on sidewinder that'll need to be working for full utilization of this script.